esl/MongooseIM/doc/modules/mod_jingle_sip.md

 * `source-add`
 * `source-update`

-When MongooseIM observes the above Jingle stanzas it will translate them to a SIP in-dialog INVITE request.
+When MongooseIM observes the above Jingle stanzas, it will translate them to a SIP in-dialog `INVITE` request.
 In the SDP content of the request, there will be a custom attribute `a=jingle-action`.
 The value of the custom attribute is one of the three presented above.

-Similarly when MongooseIM gets SIP in-dialog `INVITE` request it will check if there is the custom attribute and use as the `action` attribute of the Jingle stanza sent to the user.
+Similarly when MongooseIM gets a SIP in-dialog `INVITE` request, it will check if there is a custom attribute and use it as the `action` attribute of the Jingle stanza sent to the user.
 If there is no such attribute, the action will be set to regular Jingle `transport-info`.

 ##### Non-stadard Jingle existing-session-initiate stanza